CADViewer/cadviewer-conversion-server/README.md

 1: Depending on the implementation, copy: CADViewer_config_XXXXXX.json -> **CADViewer_config.json** (where XXXXXX is either NodeJS, Angular, Laravel, ReactJS, Rails7 or VueJS), to set up a template server and path configuration prior to running the server.

-2: Ensure the port is set correctly in **CADViewer_config.json** , standard is 3000, but Rails/ runs on port 3000, so on that platform change to 4000 (or another suitable port)
+2: Ensure the port is set correctly in **CADViewer_config.json**, standard is 3000, but the given setup or framework may require a different setting.

 3: The CAD converter [AutoXchange 2023](https://cadviewer.com/alldownloads/autoxchange), - and other converters -, needs to be installed and referenced through the configuration file.
 The converters typically is in the /nodejs/cadviewer-conversion-server/ folder structure, and the NodeJS download contains template folders in which to place the executables.